 What’s your writing process like?
 Do you write the music or lyrics first?

-I make sure never to song-write in the classical sense to guarantee that my songs end up uncanny – so music is always first.
+I make sure never to song-write in the classical sense to guarantee that my songs end up a bit uncanny – so music is always first.
 I’m always creating musical sketches, vibes or backdrops & archiving them in a Dropbox folder.
-Through this sketching process, the best instrumentals will always filter to he top.
+As the archive grows, the best instrumentals will always filter to the top.
 Vocal ideas typically come in pieces, when I’m listening to the folder on the go.
-I’ll record iphone voice memos usually, but the funny thing is, the best & strongest vocal ideas I NEVER forget, & usually don’t have to save them.
+I’ll record iphone voice memos usually, but the funny thing is, the best & strongest vocal ideas I NEVER forget, & usually don’t have to record them; they just stick.
 Then if I feel like a song is worthy of recording, I’ll spend some time grooming & mixing the instrumental, making space for the vocal.
 Then I’ll write & record all vocals mostly at the same time.
 I like the idea of spontaneity, usually writing 70% percent of the lyrics behind the mic.
 Then, mixing & finalizing the song is a long process with seemingly unlimited esoteric variables that would take a whole new paragraph to pin down.
 Is a song really ever finished?
 Haha.

 Who are your main musical influences and why?

 I like to cherry-pick different things from my all-time favorites – not just musical aspects.
 People like Grimes, JPEGMAFIA, George Clanton, or Baths are what I call my “laptop heroes”.
 They work entirely “in-the-box” & have a musical universe constructed entirely on their own – adopting this ethos has carried me where I am today.
-I don’t play guitar, but I take a lot of inspiration from the atypical vocal personalities & innovative guitar stylings of bands like The National, The Smiths, or Cocteau Twins.
+I don’t play guitar, but take a lot of inspiration from the atypical vocal personalities & innovative guitar stylings of bands like The National, The Smiths, or Cocteau Twins.
 It’s my hope that translating the essence of these bands though a purely electronic filter will yield something strange & unique – which is always my goal.
 The National & The Smiths specifically really shifted the way I think about song-making.
-Obviously I’m obsessed with electronic music as well – I’ll try to keep this short: I love all-things UK.
+HIGHLY obsessed.
+Obviously I’m obsessed with electronic music as well – I’ll try to keep this short: I’m all UK specifically.
 Burial is my favorite artist & his approach to sampling is something I’ve been holding to the highest regard more recently.
 It’s not apparent on “Quarry” EP, but will be on my next stuff.
 Trying to make an organic sounding project that flows like Tegan & Sara’s “The Con” but with UK dance-style sampling, hahaha.
-My other favorite UK dance producers are probably Djrum or Synkro, & I have to nod to James Blake or The 1975 for juxtaposing vocal + instrumental releases that carry on the UK legacy within a pop platform.
+My other favorite UK dance producers are probably Djrum or Synkro, & I have to nod to James Blake or The 1975 for juxtaposing vocal & instrumental releases that carry on the UK legacy within a “pop” platform.